Axway/amplify-central/content/en/docs/manage_unified_catalog/manage-catalog-assests.md

 Unified Catalog allows you to control who can view and subscribe to catalog assets.
 You can make your asset public to all members in your organization or share it with specific teams.
 Follow these steps to share your catalog asset.

 1. Select an asset in the **Unified Catalog**.
-2. In the right-side details panel, click the **Share** icon and choose one of the following options:
+2. In the right details panel, click the **Share** icon and choose one of the following options:

    * **All members if this team** - Only members of the owning team can view and subscribe to the catalog asset.
    * **Specific teams** - Only members of the selected teams can view and subscribe to the catalog asset.